Dorris, California: 2010

-Of the 342 households 32.7% had children under the age of 18 living with them, 52.0% were married couples living together, 14.9% had a female householder with no husband present, and 29.8% were non-families.
-27.2% of households were one person and 13.2% were one person aged 65 or older.
-The average household size was 2.59 and the average family size was 3.13.

-The age distribution was 30.6% under the age of 18, 7.6% from 18 to 24, 22.5% from 25 to 44, 23.6% from 45 to 64, and 15.8% 65 or older.
-The median age was 35 years.
-For every 100 females, there were 93.0 males.
-For every 100 females age 18 and over, there were 84.7 males.

-The median household income was $21,801 and the median family income was $24,265.
-Males had a median income of $25,139 versus $21,250 for females.
-The per capita income for the city was $11,447.
-About 17.9% of families and 19.1% of the population were below the poverty line, including 25.8% of those under age 18 and 3.5% of those age 65 or over.

 Local attractions

 Notable locations in town include the Dorris Branch of the Siskiyou County Public Library, Dorris City Hall, Dorris Fire Department, two schools, the Siskiyou County Dorris-Tulelake Branch Courts and the Butte Valley Museum.
 Dorris is home to what was once the country's tallest flagpole west of the Mississippi, and still the tallest west of the Rockies.
 It is 200 ft tall, and flies a flag 30 ft tall by 60 ft wide.
-It was surpassed in 2002 by a larger 300-foot pole in Laredo, Texas and in 2014 by a 400-foot pole in Sheboygan, Wisconsin.
+It was surpassed in 2002 by a 300-foot pole in Laredo, Texas and in 2014 by a 400-foot pole in Sheboygan, Wisconsin.

 Infrastructure

 U.S. Highway 97 is a major north–south United States highway and divides Dorris from southeast to northwest.
 California State Route 161 joins Highway 97 just north of Dorris.

 The Butte Valley Airport (FAA LID: A32, formerly CA03) is a county-owned public-use airport located 5 mi southwest of the central business district of Dorris.

 The Butte Valley National Grassland is a 18425 acre United States National Grassland located between Dorris and Macdoel along Highway 97.